aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 ## **Set Chart Data from Workbook**
 Aspose.Slides provides the [ReadWorkbookStream](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IChartData#readWorkbookStream--) and [WriteWorkbookStream](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IChartData#writeWorkbookStream-byte:A-) methods that allow you to read and write chart data workbooks (containing chart data edited with Aspose.Cells). **Note** that the chart data has to be organized in the same manner or must have a structure similar to the source.

-This Java code demonstrates a sample operation:
+This Javascript code demonstrates a sample operation:

 ```javascript
     var pres = new  aspose.slides.Presentation("chart.pptx");